 - Assist with partitioning of variation in community composition into purely spatial, purely environmental, and spatially structured environmental components.

 The bottom panels (with the spatial structures captured by the MEMs) show the Canonical Analysis of Principal Coordinates (CAP1) of spatial variables for \(\beta_{sim}\) (species turnover) and \(\beta_{sne}\) (nestedness).
-We see that:
+I see that:

 - There is a strong spatial gradient along the coast, as indicated by the change in circle size and shading from west to east.